mjhosseini/open_contextual_link_pred/README.md

 #### Training

-Training the CNCE model.
 Since the entailment graphs will be evaluated on a different dataset (e.g., Levy/Holt's dataset), we do not need the constraints on the entity pairs seen during training vs the ones during testing.
 We perform the training again without the --all_triples_path flag.
 In this case, the code splits the triple mentions randomly into training, development and test sets (with overlap between the entities).
 We observed that random split will yield slightly better results on entailment datasets because the training sees more diverse examples (almost all entity pairs occur in training).

      python modeling/run_contextual_link_pred.py --model_type bert --model_name_or_path bert-base-uncased --do_train --do_lower_case --input_path data/news_bert_input.json --trels_folder data/typed_rels --learning_rate 5e-4 --ctx_lr_ratio 1e-2 --num_train_epochs 10 --max_seq_length 40 --output_dir models/CNCE_lr_5e-4_ctx_lr_ratio_1e-2_bsz_64_random_split --per_gpu_batch_size=64 --num_examples 8500000 --gradient_accumulation_steps 2 --overwrite_output --cache_dir . --logging_steps 20 --preferred_num_labels 0 --evaluate_during_training

-Alternatively, you can copy the pre-trained contextual link prediction model (TODO).
+You can also use the following model from the pre-trained folder: CNCE_lr_5e-4_ctx_lr_ratio_1e-2_bsz_64_random_split

     sh scripts/dl_pretrained.sh